 - Dietary supplements in zip-close sandwich baggies (count out exactly what you need; don’t take full bottles)

 - Small bottle of pain relievers

-- A few basic first-aid items such as band-aids of various sizes and antiseptic wipes.
+- A small first aid kit with a few basic first-aid items such as band-aids of various sizes and antiseptic wipes.

 Final thoughts on packing for a week in a carry-on